HarshaKamakshigari/HarshaKamakshigari/README.md

 - 👋 Hi, I’m @HarshaKamakshigari
-- 👀 I’m interested in Web Designing
+- 👀 I’m interested in Designing
-- 🌱 I’m currently learning web3 and motion design
+- 🌱 I’m currently learning web3 and Security

 <!---
 HarshaKamakshigari/HarshaKamakshigari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.